therecluse26/digital-reformer-blog/content/posts/linux-on-ipfs.md

 For those of you who don't know, `chroot` is a built-in Unix command that allows you to change the apparent root of a running process to the directory you specify.
 Yes, that's confusing, but you can think of it as an early precursor to container technology, and is actually a pretty common technique to use within the Linux ecosystems, particularly in setting up live environments and as part of the installation process for a lot of distros.
 While tools like `Docker` are a staple of current-day cloud architecture, it's a tad bit of overkill for what we're trying to accomplish here, and it'll actually be easier to accomplish with simple built-in Unix utilities.

+So let's start by downloading our Arch `bootstrap image` (https://www.archlinux.org/download/) and unpacking it into a new directory under `/mnt` (this can go anywhere, I'm just following convention).

 The much, *much* trickier part will be getting this to work on bare-metal hardware, but more on that later... one step at a time.